Tam Tak-chi

-Tam Tak-chi (譚得志 (taam4 dak1 zi3); born 2 February 1973), also called "Fast Beat" in his radio career, is a former Hong Kong radio presenter, actor and currently a social activist.
+Tam Tak-chi (譚得志 (taam4 dak1 zi3); born 2 February 1973), also called "Fast Beat" (快必) in his radio career, is a former Hong Kong radio presenter, actor and currently a social activist.
 He was the vice chairman of the pro-democracy political party People Power.

 Early career

 Tam graduated from the University of Hong Kong with a bachelor's degree in Chinese Language.
 In the early 1990s, under the stage name "Fast Beat", he teamed up with Ray Chan (aka Slow Beat) hosting a radio show on Commercial Radio Hong Kong known as Fast Slow Beats with help from Winnie Yu.
 The duo gained popularity when they hosted Challengers of Fire on Asia Television in 1997, but left the show one year later.
 They remained partners after joining Metro Showbiz in 2000 until Tam quit his career as radio host in 2007 and worked at Asia Television until 2011.